dmytrostriletskyi/django-telegram-login/README.md

 ![](https://habrastorage.org/webt/y0/ef/u3/y0efu36pcmghb60kukbf8sw2yjk.png)

+### Widgets customizing

+Required arguments:
+1. `bot_name` - Telegram wants to know your bot name.
+2. `redirect_url` (only for the redirect widget) for receiving user data from Telegram to the specified URL.

+Customize widgets with the following constants:
+1. `size` with SMALL, MEDIUM, LARGE.
+2. `corner_radius` - set integer from 1 (materialize style) to 20 (bootstrap style).
+3. `user_photo with` with DISABLE_USER_PHOTO for disabling user photo near the widget.

 It is simple.
-Import size constants and a constant for disabling photo.
+Import size constants, corner radius and a constant for disabling photo.

 ```python
 from django_telegram_login.widgets.constants import (